Ananya2001-an/note/README.md

 The page will reload when you make changes.You may also see any lint errors in the console.

 ## License 🛡
-LinkFree is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+note is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing 🛠
-- Contributions make the open source community an amazing place to learn, inspire, and create.
-- Any contributions you make are **truly appreciated**.
-- Let's continue contributing to keep the community active and growing.

 ## Support 🙏
 Don't forget to leave a star ⭐️